 Jesus also said that He had come to fulfill the prophets.
 How did Jesus fulfill the prophets?
 During His life in the flesh, all the Old Testament prophecies concerning His first coming were fulfilled.
 These prophecies included His miraculous conception and birth from the virgin Mary, the flight to Egypt to escape Herod, the return to Galilee and dwelling in Nazareth, the announcing of His ministry by John the Baptist, the healings and mighty works during His ministry, the preaching of the gospel throughout the land of Judea and Galilee, the persecution and suffering that followed, His death by crucifixion, the place of His burial, and the time of the resurrection.
 Most of the prophecies that were fulfilled concern His suffering and death on the Passover day.
-(See the book, A Harmony of the Gospels in Modern English: The Life of Jesus Christ by Fred R. Coulter, and read the commentary section "Twenty-eight Prophecies Fulfilled on the Crucifixion Day.")
+(See the section Twenty-eight Prophecies Fulfilled On the Crucifixion Day on pages 268-273.)

 Although nearly two thousand years have passed since these prophecies were completed, all the prophecies about His second coming have yet to be fulfilled.
 There are a great number of prophecies in both the Old Testament and the New Testament that are awaiting fulfillment.
-Every prophecy in the Word of God will be fulfilled in its set time as determined by God the Father (Acts 1:7).
-Jesus Christ did not abolish or set aside a single prophecy or even a single word of the Old Testament scriptures.
-Jesus said concerning the Scriptures: "For truly I say to you, until the heaven and the earth shall pass away, one jot or one tittle shall in no way pass from the Law until everything has been fulfilled" (Matt.
+Every prophecy in the Word of God will be fulfilled in its set time as determined by God the Father.
+Jesus Christ did not abolish or set aside a single prophecy or even a single word of the Old

+Testament scriptures.
+Remember what Jesus said concerning the Scriptures: "For truly I say to you, until the heaven and the earth shall pass away, one jot or one tittle shall in no way pass from the Law until everything has been fulfilled" (Matt.
 5:18).

-Jesus gave an absolute guarantee that all the prophecies of Scripture would be fulfilled in their time: "Now learn this parable from the fig tree: When its branches have already become tender, and it puts forth its leaves, you know that summer is near.
+Jesus gave an absolute guarantee that all the prophecies of Scripture will be fulfilled in their time: "Now learn this parable from the fig tree: When its branches have already become tender, and it puts forth its leaves, you know that summer is near.
 In like manner also, when you see all these things [the events prophesied for the end time taking place], know that it [the second return of Jesus Christ] is near, even at the doors.
 Truly I say to you, this [end time] generation shall in no wise pass away until all these things have taken place.
 The heaven and the earth shall pass away, but My words shall never pass away.
 But concerning that day, and the hour, no one knows, not even the angels of heaven, but My Father only" (Matt.
 24:32-36).

-According to the words of Jesus Christ, all the prophecies

-that are recorded in Scripture will be fulfilled at the time that God has ordained.
+According to the words of Jesus Christ, all the prophecies that are recorded in Scripture will be fulfilled at the time that God has ordained.
 Jesus did not come to abolish the words of the prophets, but to fulfill them.
 As He came in the flesh to fulfill the prophecies of a Savior, so He will return in glory to fulfill the prophecies of the coming King Who will bring the government of God to earth.